 These Spanish beans with tomatoes and smokey sweet spices are so easy to make in less than 20 minutes with just 7 ingredients.
-Only 125 calories per serving, they’re perfect as tapas, main meals or a side dish.
-Vegan and gluten-free.
+Only 125 calories per serving, this recipe is perfect as tapas, main meals or a side dish.
+Vegan, vegetarian and gluten-free.

 Spanish Beans in Tomato Sauce

 This easy gluten free vegan recipe for Spanish beans is rich, flavourful and smoky.